tinygrad/tinygrad/README.md

 #### Process replay tests

 [Process replay](https://github.com/tinygrad/tinygrad/blob/master/test/external/process_replay/process_replay.py) compares your PR's generated kernels against master.
-If your PR is a refactor or speedup without any expected behavior change, It should include [run_process_replay] in the PR title. [example](https://github.com/tinygrad/tinygrad/pull/4995).
+If your PR is a refactor or speedup without any expected behavior change, It should include [run_process_replay] in the PR title, [example](https://github.com/tinygrad/tinygrad/pull/4995).
 Note that you should keep your branch up-to-date with master.